The self-dual Lorentz violating model: quantization, scattering and dual equivalence: Summary

 \section{Summary}

 In this work, we have considered the dynamics, at the quantum level, of the self-dual model coupled to Lorentz symmetry-breaking bosons.
 Then, after eliminating the degree of freedom $f^0$ the equal-time commutators with the bosonic fields that are not zero, we have formulated the dynamics of the interaction framework for the self-dual model minimally coupled to the bosons by breaking the Lorentz symmetry.
-As a consequence, the Hamiltonian formulation did not retain any relics of relativistic covariance.
-In addition, we have shown that a mass term is generated for the real scalar field $\phi$.
+As a consequence, we have shown that a mass term is generated for the real scalar field $\phi$.
 However, we prove that the non-covariant parts in $H^I_{int\, 2}$ are equivalent to the minimum covariant field-current interaction.
 The high-energy behavior of the $f$ propagator signals that the coupled theory is not renormalizable.
 In this way, we have shown that relativistic invariance of the model is preserved at the quantum level.
 We finish the paper by establishing dual equivalence between the self-dual and Maxwell-Chern-Simons models with Lorentz symmetry breaking and coupled with bosonic matter field.

 \acknowledgments